 have been made to find satisfactory substitutes for it.
 There are

 certain seed coverings of plants that contain very fine hair-like

 fibers with a luster almost equal to silk, but the staples are short,

 and the texture weak.
 The Kapok plant furnishes most of the commercial

 silk cotton on the market.
 The fibers of Kapok are thin and

-transparent.
-They are extremely light, and the length is less than
+extremely light, and the length is less than

 half an inch.
 Silk cotton has a smooth surface and therefore cannot be

 spun like true cotton which has corded edges.